MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### How can I install Vespucci on my Android device?
 Just download and install like any other app =)

+#### Which special permissions does Vespucci require?

+   * fine location (GPS): to be able to pan the map to your current position and generate GPX format tracks
+   * write to external storage: background imagery tiles are stored, if present, on external storage, removing this permission will make the background process that downloads tiles non-functional

 #### How can I install Vespucci on the Android emulator?
 Installation of the Vespucci APK is like any other APK.
 There are plenty of descriptions available (e.g. [1 ](http://openhandsetmagazine.com/2008/01/tips-how-to-install-apk-files-on-android-emulator/), [2 ](http://www.androidfreeware.org/tutorials/how-to-install-apk-files-on-android-device-emulator), [3 ](http://www.freeware4android.com/2008/07/30/tutorial-installing-apk-files-on-android-device-emulator.html), [4 ](http://clipmarks.com/clipmark/FB4A2E39-6DA1-4EBC-BBF0-5131E1AC6128/))